-In some regions, for example Japan, there are regulatory requirements that require the need to stop only voice calls while allowing high priority calls and access for other packet (for example email, web, disaster message board) services, as under disaster or emergency events, the mass simultaneous voice call requests are usually the main cause for network congestion.
+In some regions, e.g. Japan, there are regulatory requirements that require the need to release only voice calls while allowing high priority calls and access for other packet service (e.g. email, web, disaster message board), as under disaster or emergency events, the mass simultaneous voice call requests are usually the main cause for network congestion.

-To fulfil the regulatory requirements, the UE for such regions must support Service Specific Access Control (SSAC) as specified in Release 9 version of 3GPP TS 22.011 [1], 3GPP TS 36.331 [52], 3GPP TS 24.173 [14] and 3GPP TS 27.007 [43].
+To fulfil the regulatory requirements, the UE for such regions must support Service Specific Access Control (SSAC) as specified in 3GPP Release 9 TS 22.011 [1], 3GPP Release 9 TS 36.331 [52], 3GPP Release 9 TS 24.173 [14] and 3GPP Release 9 TS 27.007 [43].